open-turo/actions-go/lint/README.md

 ## Notes

+- By default, this action will perform actions/checkout as its first step.
-- If the repository has a `package-lock.json`:
+- If the consumer repository has a `package-lock.json`:
   - It will execute `npm ci` before running the `pre-commit` step.
-- `actionlint` must be installed and in the path to ensure that https://github.com/rhysd/actionlint can be run directly.
-- This expects that `.commitlintrc.yaml` will be present to enforce [`conventional-commit`](https://github.com/wagoid/commitlint-github-action).
+- This expects that `.commitlintrc.yaml` will be present at the root level of the consumer repository to enforce [`conventional-commit`](https://github.com/wagoid/commitlint-github-action).
-- Checkout must have history to ensure that commit message linting works.